 I plan for this blog to be a place where I can share my food knowledge with you.
 Whether it be through fun and interesting food facts, sharing of links to incredible recipes that I’ve found throughout the blogosphere, or by passing you a virtual fork so that you can dig in to one of my creations with me!

-SPEAKING of yummilicious...
-I spent today making one of my favorite "this requires stretchy pants" treats - Snickers cupcakes.
-To say that these cupcakes are decadent would be a major understatement.
-They have a base of rich, moist, devils food cake and are then sinfully stuffed with homemade caramel sauce and Snickers candy bars.
+To say that these Snicker’s cupcakes are decadent would be a major understatement.
+These cupcakes have a base of rich, moist, devils food cake and are then sinfully stuffed with homemade caramel sauce and Snickers candy bars.
 To add a few more pounds onto your guilt table, these beauties are topped with a rich caramel buttercream frosting, drizzled with a bit more caramel sauce, and then topped with even more pieces of Snickers.
-I'm convinced that the spawn of Satan invented caramel, but I don't care.
-There's absolutely no reason that we can't all indulge every once in a while.
+I’m convinced that the spawn of Satan invented caramel, but I don’t care.
+There’s absolutely no reason that we can’t all indulge every once in a while.
 If you ask me, good food is all about taking all things in moderation.

-However, they both used a wet caramel sauce for the filling and icing.
-I, on the other hand, made a dry caramel for today's recipe.
+However, she uses a wet caramel sauce for the filling and icing.
+I, on the other hand, use a dry caramel in my cupcakes.
 I love challenging myself to step outside of my culinary comfort zone now and then.
-It's good brain fuel
+It’s good brain fuel 🙂

-Until recently, I had no idea that there were different types of caramel, but the talented and wonderful David Lebovitz explains in his post on How to make the Perfect Caramel that there are two forms... wet and dry.
-I stumbled across his tutorial and tips on making caramel and when he explained that he prefers dry caramel to wet, I just knew I wanted to try it.
+Until recently, I had no idea that there were different types of caramel.
+David Lebovitz explains in his post, How to make the Perfect Caramel, that there are two forms… wet and dry.
+He explains that he prefers dry caramel to wet, so I wanted to try it.

-The primary differences are that dry caramel uses pure cane or beet sugar and NO liquid is added until after the sugar is caramelized.
+The primary difference is that dry caramel uses pure cane or beet sugar.
+NO liquid is added until after the sugar is caramelized.
 Wet caramel calls for brown or white sugar to be mixed with some water to help it dissolve and caramelize with less chance of burning along the way.
-David's tutorial is wonderful... you can check it out here.
-I felt like it was a bit trickier making dry caramel, but I can't begin to tell you how much better the flavor, color, and texture of the caramel is.
-There's a PHENOMENAL difference between the two, and the extra work that the dry caramel takes is so worth the effort!
+David’s tutorial is wonderful… you can check it out here.
+I think making dry caramel is a bit trickier, but it’s worth the effort.
+The flavor, color, and texture overall, as well as the finished Snicker’s cupcakes, are much better with it.

 - 1/2 cup Dutch-process cocoa powder